The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Model description

 Eq. \eqref{eq:odev} has the same three equilibria, with $\btwo$ as in Eq. \eqref{eq:betatilde} and the viral concentration given by Eq. \eqref{eq:vsteady}.
 The first two equilibria have the same stability as in the simplified model.
 The third one is

-and it may become unstable for $\btwo>q$ when a stable limit cycle arises (as described in Ref. \cite{baabdulla23}).
-Let us remark that the spatially homogeneous steady-state of the tumour depends on $\alpha$ and $q$ only through $\btwo$, hence we should expect that similar dynamics may also be obtained by different parameter combinations that maintain the ratio $\alpha/q_v$ unchanged.
-This situation is analysed in Subsection \ref{sec:waves_sim}.
+and it may become unstable for $\btwo>q$ when a stable limit cycle arises (as described in Refs. \cite{baabdulla23,bansod26}).
+Let us remark that the spatially homogeneous steady-state of the tumour depends on $\alpha$ and $q_v$ only through $\btwo$, hence we should expect similar dynamics for parameter combinations that maintain the ratio $\alpha/q_v$ unchanged.
+This situation is analysed in Subsection~\ref{sec:waves_sim}.